The Bankrate promise

-To illustrate, home loan APRs hover between 3% and 4% with repayment terms of up to 30 years.
+To illustrate, home loan APRs hover between 3 percent and 4 percent with repayment terms of up to 30 years.
 Because this is a secured debt backed by the house as collateral, borrowers with good credit histories enjoy better rates and terms.

-Secured debt can be a better option for people with poor credit history or those with no credit history at all.
-It’s also a fantastic tool if you experienced a financial hardship and are looking for ways to rebuild your credit.
+Secured debt can be a better option for people with poor credit history or those with no credit history.
+It’s also a fantastic tool if you have experienced financial hardship and are looking for ways to rebuild your credit.

 If you have a low credit score or are just beginning to build your credit, many banks will offer you a secured credit card with varying interest rates.
-The card is deposit-based; you pay the bank a total amount that is then placed onto the credit card.
+The card is deposit-based; you pay the bank an amount that is then placed onto the credit card.
 You use the card and make payments with interest as usual; if you default on your payments, the bank uses your deposit to settle the debt.
-This affects your credit score because banks will report the late or missed payments to credit bureaus.
+This affects your credit score because banks will report late or missed payments to credit bureaus.

-Which type of debt should you prioritize paying off first
+Which type of debt you should prioritize paying off first

-Look at secured versus unsecured debt and start with the loans with the highest interest rate first, so you save yourself the extra money in accumulating interest.
-There is the added benefit of a lower credit utilization ratio, which will help your credit score to increase that much faster.
-This is known as the snowball effect; as you pay off debts with high interest rates, there becomes more room in your budget to pay off the smaller, lower-interest debts.
+Look at secured versus unsecured debt and start with the loans with the highest interest rate first to save yourself the extra money in accumulating interest.
+The added benefit of a lower credit utilization ratio will help your credit score increase that much faster.
+This is known as the avalanche method; as you pay off the debts with the high interest rates, you make more room in your budget to pay off the lower-interest debts.
 Soon, you’re debt-free and ready to start over with a clean slate.

-Unsecured debt should be a top priority because of the risk to your property.
+Paying off secured debt should be a top priority because of the risk to your property.
 Not only can the government seize your property, but you could still be responsible for additional debts should the repossession fail to cover the full amount of your debt.